AnshulMangla/aci_inter_tenant_vrf_comms/README.md

 $ ansible-galaxy collection install cisco.aci --force
 ```

-Before using these playbooks, ansible inventory needs to modified according to your environment.
-Demo01 has the password hard-coded in the playbook, it has been removed from the repository.
+Before using these playbooks, ansible inventory and variable.csv needs to modified according to your environment.

 To run the playbooks:

 ```
-$ ansible-playbook -i inventory.yaml demoXX/demoXX.yaml
+$ ansible-playbook interTenantComms.yaml -i inventory.yaml
 ```